-Depreciation and amortization expense for the three months ended March 31, 2024, was \$3.8 million, a decrease of 5% year-over-year and relatively flat sequentially.
-The decrease in depreciation and amortization expense compared to the prior year is primarily due to assets which became fully depreciated.
+Depreciation and amortization expense for the three months ended March 31, 2024 June 30, 2024, was \$3.8 million, a decrease of 5% 4% year-over-year and relatively flat 5% sequentially.
+Depreciation and amortization expense for the six months ended June 30, 2023, was \$7.6 million, a decrease of 2% year-over-year.
+The decrease in depreciation and amortization expense compared to the prior year periods and sequentially is primarily due to assets which became fully depreciated.